panyiming/read_large_file_multiprocessing/README.md

 # read_large_file_multiprocessing
-this is a demo for reading large file using multiprocessing in python2.
+This is a demo for reading large file using multiprocessing in python2.
 The following test result is based on a easy file which has 10000000 lines and the test machine has 56 cores:

 |processing number|cost time(s)|